Use the loft, fill, and stitch functions to create a volume, then unite it with another volume.

 Create a Torus

 Drag and drop the Volumes->Torus tool onto the View Window.
 Double-click sim in the Select dialog and select Done to create a torus (volume_2).
-Click on the Fit All icon

-so that you can see all of the geometry in the View Window.
+In the Home Toolbar click the Fit-All button to see all of the geometry in the View Window.

 Translate the Torus